ryan-m-moreno/portfolio/index.md

 Title: IT Help Desk Coordinator

-July 2024 - December 2024
+July 2024 - April 2025

-* Collected and documented detailed information on security incidents and service requests, including the nature of the issue and troubleshooting steps taken, within the ServiceNow (SNOW) ticket tracking system to ensure accurate tracking and effective resolution.
+* Provided first-line technical support to colleagues, students, and faculty by utilizing Active Directory, VoIP, email, and remote connectivity tools such as Bomgar to efficiently diagnose and resolve a wide range of user issues.

+* Documented service requests in SNOW (ServiceNow) ticketing system with a high level of accuracy, detailing the nature of issues, troubleshooting steps, and resolution actions to support effective incident tracking, knowledge management, and prompt resolution.

-* Utilized multiple knowledge bases across various programs to efficiently troubleshoot and resolve incidents and service requests, integrating information from diverse platforms to identify effective solutions, and escalated specific issues to the appropriate specialized department when necessary to ensure timely resolution.
+* Utilized multiple knowledge bases and various software platforms to troubleshoot and resolve incidents and service requests, applying the 7-step networking methodology to identify effective solutions.

-* Addressed client inquiries and delivered comprehensive information through VoIP and email ensuring clear and effective communication.

-* Proactively monitored and followed up on incident and service request activity to ensure alignment with company performance metrics, resulting in a 20% reduction in completion time.

-* Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools “Bamgar" to effectively address and resolve issues.
+* Reduced average ticket resolution time by 20% by streamlining troubleshooting workflows and improving documentation practices.

 Company: MidSouth Bank